-Unobservable Inputs: The company has significant debt outstanding, including about \$2 million in senior secured debt and \$10 million in convertible notes.
+Unobservable Inputs: The company has significant debt outstanding, including about \$2 million in senior secured debt maturing in the near term.
 There is significant debt ahead of the equity supporting a \$0 value.
-Given market conditions for early stage financing, we believe it will be difficult for the company to raise funding.
+Given market conditions for early-stage financing, it is believed that it will be difficult for the company to raise funding.